What are the best food shops in Ireland? Stephen Conmy examines some inspirational Irish food stores that are worth a visit.

 What’s good?
 A vast range of smoked fish, but this is a proper artisan food supermarket.
 You can also shop online and have your goods delivered.

 Who: The McCambridge family.
-The shop was founded in 1925.
+The shop was established in 1925.

 What’s good?
 The cold meats from the deli.
 Plus, an excellent selection of wines & spirits.
 The company also runs a catering business.